Wei-Yin Chen: Scouting report

-Chen is an "extreme flyball pitcher", at one point having an HR/9 innings of 1.3, way above MLB average.
-Chen pitches from a three-quarters arm slot and throws a four-seam fastball averaging 91–92 mph (tops out at 95–96 mph).
-In addition, he throws a two-seamer, a slider, a changeup, and an occasional curveball.
+Chen was an "extreme flyball pitcher", at one point having an HR/9 innings of 1.3, way above MLB average.
+Chen pitched from a three-quarters arm slot and threw a four-seam fastball averaging 91–92 mph (which topped out at 95–96 mph).
+In addition, he threw a two-seamer, a slider, a changeup, and an occasional curveball.
 Since he previously pitched in Japan where he started on five days rest rather than four, with the Orioles he initially had durability issues and was 0–4 in his last seven starts in 2012.
 Chen has been described as a legitimate middle-of-the-rotation starter.
 An opposing scout said, "I watched Wei-Yin Chen and swore I was watching Tom Glavine.
 He has such an effortless delivery and an above-average change up, and knows how to pitch inside."

 Philanthropy

 In 2012, Chen started a baseball scholarship program for Taiwanese students, contributing funds based on statistical milestones reached per season.
 He expanded the charity's efforts in 2015, to cover animal protection and children's welfare.